swiftlang/swift-evolution/proposals/0302-ConcurrentValueAndConcurrentClosures.md

 Except for the cases listed below, all struct, enum, and class types in the standard library conform to the `ConcurrentValue` protocol.
 Generic types conditionally conform to the `ConcurrentValue` protocol when all of their generic arguments conform to `ConcurrentValue`.
 The exceptions to these rules follow:

 *   `ManagedBuffer`: this class is meant to provide mutable reference semantics for a buffer.
 It must not conform to `ConcurrentValue` (even unsafely).
-*   `Unsafe(Mutable)(Buffer)Pointer`: these generic types _unconditionally_ conform to the `UnsafeConcurrentValue` protocol.
-Unsafe pointer types provide fundamentally unsafe access to memory, so making them.
+*   `Unsafe(Mutable)(Buffer)Pointer`: these generic types _unconditionally_ conform to the `ConcurrentValue` protocol.
+This means that an unsafe pointer to a non-concurrent value can potentially be used to share such values between concurrency domains.
+Unsafe pointer types provide fundamentally unsafe access to memory, and the programmer must be trusted to use them correctly; enforcing a strict safety rule for one narrow dimension of their otherwise completely unsafe use seems inconsistent with that design.
 *   Lazy algorithm adapter types: the types returned by lazy algorithms (e.g., as the result of `array.lazy.map` { … }) never conform to `ConcurrentValue`.
 Many of these algorithms (like the lazy `map`) take non-`@concurrent` closure values, and therefore cannot safely conform to `ConcurrentValue`.

 The standard library protocols `Error` and `CodingKey` inherit from the `ConcurrentValue` protocol: